-Within Scouts, we encourage all parents to get involved.
-There are a few different ways parents can help, and in most cases, even to attend Scouting events you need to have a Working with Vulnerable People (WWVP) card.
+We encourage all parents to get involved.
+There are a few different ways parents can help.
+However, in most cases, even to attend scouting events you need to have a Working with Vulnerable People (WWVP) card.
 This is the law and it's for the protection of your children.

 If your child wants to do some test-passing or earn a badge, please go through the requirements and check that he or she has the knowledge needed and that all aspects of the test are covered.
 If your child hasn’t done anything for a while, you may need to offer some extra encouragement to get started.
 The pride on their faces when they come to the front of the parade to receive their badges makes the effort well worthwhile.

 Scouting is a voluntary organisation, and we do rely heavily on parent support.

 The support given will depend on the individual circumstances of each family.
 Areas in which regular help is needed are:

 - Parent Roster: There are some programs when the leaders can do with an extra pair of hands, eyes and ears.
 If we call for a little extra help, it is good to know that there are parents willing to assist.

 - Transport: Occasionally transporting the children to various activities included in our program.

 - Cleaning/Maintenance of the Scout Hall: It is important that the place in which our children gather be maintained in a clean hygienic fashion.

 - Fundraising: So as to keep fees under control as a group we may run a couple of fund raising events through the year, and it is expected that all families will be involved.